FredKSchott/snowpack/www/_template/getting-started.md

 You should see a new directory called `build` that contains a copy of your Snowpack project ready for deployment.

-TODO: Image
+IMAGE: GIF terminal running Snowpack build, showing output, then clicking on the new `build` directory

 ## Bundle for deployment

-`snowpack build` is fine for many projects, but you also may still want to bundle for production.
+`snowpack build` is fine for many projects, but you also may still want to bundle to optimize code, especially with large projects.
 Legacy browser support, code minification, code-splitting, tree-shaking, dead code elimination, and other performance optimizations can all be handled in Snowpack via bundling.
+In this step we'll install the Webpack plugin and use it to build.

+Snowpack's **You should be able to use a bundler because you want to, and not because you need to.** That was the original concept that Snowpack was designed to address.
+Snowpack treats bundling as an optional production optimization, which means you're free to skip over the extra complexity of bundling until you need it.

 Bundlers normally require dozens or even hundreds of lines of configuration, but with Snowpack it's just a one-line plugin with no config required.
 This is possible because Snowpack builds your application _before_ sending it to the bundler, so the bundler never sees your custom source code (JSX, TS, Svelte, Vue, etc.) and instead only needs to worry about building common HTML, CSS, and JS.